dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## GetValue

 [`ConfigurationBinder.GetValue<T>`](xref:Microsoft.Extensions.Configuration.ConfigurationBinder.GetValue*) extracts a single value from configuration with a specified key and converts it to the specified type.
-In practice, this method is used as an extension method to [`IConfiguration`](xref:Microsoft.Extensions.Configuration.IConfiguration):
+This method is an extension method for [`IConfiguration`](xref:Microsoft.Extensions.Configuration.IConfiguration):

 [!code-csharp[](index/samples/3.x/ConfigSample/Pages/TestNum.cshtml.cs?name=snippet)]